mui/material-ui/examples/base-cra-tailwind-ts/README.md

-# Base UI - Create React App example with Tailwind CSS in TypeScript
+# Base UI - Vite React example with Tailwind CSS in TypeScript

+[Base UI](https://mui.com/base/getting-started/overview/) is a library of unstyled React UI components which includes prebuilt components with production-ready functionality, along with low-level hooks for transferring that functionality to other components.

+[Vite](https://vitejs.dev/) is a build tool that aims to provide a faster and leaner development experience for modern web projects, consisting of a dev server and a build command

+[Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework that provides low-level CSS classes that can be composed to build custom UI designs.

 ## How to use